How long between cataract surgery on each eye

 What’s the minimum time you need to wait between cataract surgery?

-If you have cataracts in both eyes, your doctor will determine which eye to operate on first rather than performing both surgeries on the same day.
-The National Eye Institute recommends waiting about a month between procedures to ensure proper recovery and maintain some level of vision.
+In case you have cataracts in both eyes, your physician will decide which eye will undergo surgery at first instead of carrying out the surgery in both eyes on the same day.
+It is advised by the National Eye Institute that one waits approximately a month between two procedures, so as to allow adequate recovery and to keep some type of vision.

 What’s the typical recovery time following cataract surgery?